Skip to main content

 • Can be re-enabled at any time

-To toggle a connector’s status, click Configure and change the enabled setting.
+To toggle a connector’s status, click Settings for that source and change the enabled setting.

 Sync Operations